Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Analysis Methods

 \subsection{``Flow'' and ``nonflow''}

-Conjectured elliptic flow, a possible hydrodynamic response to initial pressure/density gradients and overlap geometry in non-central \aa collisions, is assumed to be measured by the quadrupole ($m=2$) term in a Fourier-series decomposition of the entire final-state azimuth distribution~\cite{poskvol}.
+Conjectured elliptic flow, a possible hydrodynamic response to initial pressure/density gradients and overlap geometry in non-central \aa\ collisions, is assumed to be measured by the quadrupole ($m=2$) term in a Fourier-series decomposition of the entire final-state azimuth distribution~\cite{poskvol}.
 The $m=2$ Fourier coefficient is commonly represented by symbol $v_2$.
 Fourier analysis is applied to all azimuth structure (``anisotropy'') assuming that elliptic flow dominates that structure.
-However, possible ``nonflow'' (non-hydrodynamic) contributions to $v_2$ are admitted.
-A variety of schemes has been introduced to detect and reduce ``nonflow'' bias.
-However, considerable uncertainty remains for conventional $v_2$ methods~\cite{2004}.
+However, possible ``nonflow'' (unspecified non-hydrodynamic) contributions to $v_2$ are admitted.
+A variety of schemes has been introduced to detect and reduce ``nonflow'' bias, but considerable uncertainty remains for conventional $v_2$ methods~\cite{2004}.
 Distinctions between ``flow'' and ``nonflow'' have been extensively discussed (e.g., Refs.~\cite{2004,gluequad,multipoles}).

 The assumptions that support such terminology can be questioned.
-Minimum-bias jets contribute strongly to ``azimuthal anisotropy,'' are predicted for high-energy nuclear collisions and must form a substantial contribution to ``nonflow.''
+Minimum-bias jets contribute strongly to ``azimuthal anisotropy,'' are predicted for high-energy nuclear collisions and must form a substantial contribution to ``nonflow'' especially at lower \pt.
 And the nonjet contribution to $v_2$ may not in fact be a flow phenomenon.
-In the present context we refer instead to a nonjet quadrupole (what might be attributed to elliptic flow) and a jet-related quadrupole ($v_2$ contribution mainly from jets and mainly from a prominent SS 2D peak in 2D angular correlations).
+In the present context we refer instead to a nonjet quadrupole (what might represent elliptic flow) and a jet-related quadrupole ($v_2$ contribution mainly from jets and mainly from a prominent SS 2D peak in 2D angular correlations).

 It has been demonstrated that 2D model fits to angular correlations distinguish jet-related structure from the NJ quadrupole with few-percent accuracy~\cite{flowmeth,gluequad,davidhq,davidhq2,anomalous}.
-As noted, the model functions used in the 2D model fits are motivated by empirical observations of data structure, not physical interpretations of structure components~\cite{axialci,ptscale,flowmeth,gluequad,anomalous}.
-The accurate separation of NJ quadrupole and jet-related components by means of 2D model fits and estimates of jet-related bias (``nonflow'') in published $v_2$ measurements obtained with conventional ``flow'' methods are discussed further in App.~\ref{nnonflow}
+The model functions used in the 2D model fits are motivated by empirical observations of data structure, not physical interpretations of structure components~\cite{axialci,ptscale,flowmeth,gluequad,anomalous}.
+The accurate separation of NJ quadrupole and jet-related components by means of 2D model fits and estimates of jet-related bias (``nonflow'') in published $v_2$ measurements obtained with conventional ``flow'' methods are discussed further in the Appendix.